 The College provides services and accommodations in accordance with federal and state legislative guidelines and RV Policies and Procedures.
-If you are a student with a disability and/ or have questions or want to request accommodations, please contact the Office of Disability Services.
-Instructions regarding the registration process and documentation requirements are available online at raritanval.edu/student-life/student-services/disability-services.
+If you are a student with a disability and/

 Eating Places on Campus

 Dining Hall: Second Floor, College Center

 The dining hall is located on the upper level of the College Center.
 Selections include a variety of hot entrees, a grill menu, soup and salad bar, deli counter and hand-tossed pizza.
 We offer something for everyone-whether you are looking for a quick, grab it-and-go salad or wrap or have the time to wait for a fresh veggie burger.
 RVCC and Gourmet Dining encourage you to maintain a healthy lifestyle, one that incorporates wholesome, balanced food choices, regular exercise, and an overall attention to living well.